10

 ¤ Amendments to the Civil Code

-• Removal of the exception whereby private documents relating to personal or real sureties, of a civil or commercial nature, entered into by persons acting for purposes that do not fall within the scope of their professional or commercial activity, may not be drawn up and stored in electronic form.
-Naturally, securities in electronic form must comply with the formalities specific to each type, in addition to the provisions of articles 1163-1, 1163-3 and 1164 of the Civil Code.
+- Removal of the exception whereby private documents relating to personal (surety bond, guarantee) or real (pledge) sureties, of a civil or commercial nature, entered into by persons acting for purposes that do not fall within the scope of their professional or commercial activity, may not be drawn up and stored in electronic form (repeal of 2°) of art.
+963-2 CCiv.).
+Naturally, securities in electronic form must comply with the formalities specific to each type, in addition to the provisions of articles 1163-1 (evidence by electronic writing), 1163-3 (electronic signature) of the Civil Code.
 Inspired by the recent reform of art.
-1175 of the French Civil Code (repeal of 2°) of art.
-963-2 CCiv.)
+1175 of the French Civil Code.

 * * *